Mapping Power & Money

 FACILITATOR: Understanding power relationships and the flow of resources that shape the problem we are trying to solve will be crucial in helping us strategize effectively, adapt to new events or changes, and evaluate our progress.

 Power-mapping is a common community-organizing technique used to visually represent relevant stakeholders relative to an issue, the types of power they have, and how they relate to one another regarding a specific issue or problem.
 Like other maps, power maps help users orient themselves in relation to the world around them.
 These maps can be used for specific actions or campaigns with tight timelines and focused objectives—like planning an action or event—but can also be used for bigger, ongoing efforts, like coalition-building.
+Unlike most other maps, they are likely to change—sometimes dramatically in response to new events or circumstances.
+When the power dynamics of a situation around displacement changes—for example, a new development is planned, or a new policy is put into place—power maps change, too.
+Before we go into more detail, let’s take a minute to draw from the experiences of the group.

 Step 2: Group Big-Picture Questions (5 min)